Why are you doing this?

-We are following guidance issued by the Department for Transport, which has directed Local Authorities to use temporary or experimental traffic regulation orders to put these measures in place.
+To be able to implement schemes quickly, we are using temporary or experimental traffic regulation orders to put these measures in place.
 These allow councils to install facilities without consultation and to monitor their impact before making more permanent decisions.

 What about disruption?

 We are undertaking this work while roads are quieter to minimise disruption.